walpolea/andrewwalpole.com/src/content/blog/2023-03-08-an-introduction-to-robust-first-computation.md

 ## A World Beyond Hardware Determinism
 </a>

 To set the stage for all of this, we have to look at the foundational components of computing we desperately rely on today.
-CPU and RAM; the Von Neumann Architecture has been the underlying fixture upon which we compute for nearly 80 years.
+CPU and RAM; [the Von Neumann Architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture) has been the underlying fixture upon which we compute for nearly 80 years.
 It's the guarantee of hardware determinism that allows us to code in the way we do: the minutely micromanaged dictatorship of the *Centralized* Processor Unit tells us that with its complete worldview and direct access to the entire software state held in RAM, it will not ever deviate from perfection.
-So that from step one of our program to step one billion, we can rely on deterministic results and value to be what we expect them to be.
+So that from step one of our program to step one billion, we can rely on deterministic results and values to be what we expect them to be.

-This is how Dave put it in his talk, and when it's put this way it sounds quite amazing, *too amazing*.
+This is how Dave put it in his talk, and when put this way it sounds quite amazing, *too amazing*.
 Hardware determinism is fragile.
 Sure it has taken us incredibly far, I'm not saying to discount it at all.
 But the fact is, we've climbed so high on this fragile path that as we begin to see limitations ahead of us, we're becoming more and more aware of the treacherous place we're currently computing in.

 One bit-flip and we might be cooked - might not be too - but might be indeed, and there's no way to predict which it will be.
 Crashes, blue screens, all of these symptoms showing through the cracks of hardware determinism.
 And we pave over them: